glihm/starknet-messaging-dev/README.md

 To setup Ethereum part for local testing, please follow those steps:

-1. Starts Anvil in a new terminal with the command `anvil`.
+1. Start Anvil in a new terminal with the command `anvil`.

 2. In an other terminal, change directory into the solidity folder:
    ```bash